by iFranchise Group

 The problems with this approach are threefold.

-First, this approach assumes that the new franchisor’s franchise offering should be similar to the offerings of their competitors.
-Unfortunately, “me too” is not a strategy.
+This approach assumes that the new franchisor’s franchise offering should be similar to the offerings of their competitors.
+Unfortunately, “copycat” is not a strategy.
 Often, it is a recipe for disaster.
 A new franchisor must distinguish itself from their competitors in order to attract a franchise buyer who has a choice between them and their more established rival.
 This difference can come in the form of the consumer offer, franchise marketing, franchisee support and training, or franchise structure.
 And all of these will have implications for the way in which the franchise offer is crafted.

 A mistake of a single percentage point on a franchise royalty can easily cost you millions of dollars.
 How?